 You already know the beneficial effects music can have.
 And you can used music to enhance your mudra practice too.

-Any music that creates the right mental state can be used during your mudra practice.
+Music that creates the right mental state can be used during your mudra practice.
 For instance, if you are practicing the Apan mudra to relax, you might like to put on some relaxing classical music.
 Or if you are using the Ksepana mudra, which produces happiness and positivity, you might like to put some uplifting music on.

 Just as you can match music to mood, you can do the same thing with colours.

 Colour psychology can be used to help create the right mood in the room you are practicing your mudras in.
-For more on this, take a look at my guide to designing a meditation room, which explains how to create a room for the specific mood you’re looking for.

-Mudras For Physical Health Problems
+List Of Yoga Mudras For Physical Health Problems

 It is worth noting that the mudras should not be used by themselves to cure health problems.